-After PPSNs and eligibility criteria have been verified by DEASP and/or the HSE, the CCSP Saver Programme bands are awarded by Pobal and notification of the awarded Bands are sent to Services.
+After PPSNs and eligibility criteria have been verified by DSP and/or the HSE, the CCSP Saver Programme bands are awarded by Pobal and notification of the awarded Bands are sent to services.

-Please note that a medical card is required for Band A and AJ.
+Please note that a medical card is required for Band A (with the exception of CCSP (TEC Final Year)) and AJ.
 If there is no evidence of a valid medical card covering any part of the applying parent/guardian's eligibility period, the applicant will not be able to avail of Band A/AJ.
 Services will only be funded for the initial band approved for that applicant.

-Parents/guardians have the right to appeal their band rate if they believe an error has occurred, or the information from DEASP/HSE is incorrect.
+Parents/guardians have the right to appeal their band rate if they believe an error has occurred, or the information from DSP/HSE is incorrect.